College Factual by our College Data Analytics Team

 Located in the large suburb of Lancaster, PA College is a private not-for-profit college with a small student population.

-There were about 103 allied health professions students who graduated with this degree at PA College in the most recent year we have data available.
-Soon after graduating, allied health degree recipients typically make around $50,608 in the first five years of their career.
+There were approximately 81 allied health professions students who graduated with this degree at PA College in the most recent year we have data available.
+After graduating, allied health degree recipients usually earn around $50,608 at the beginning of their careers.

 More information about a degree in allied health professions from Pennsylvania College of Health Sciences